bepzi/contrail/README.md

 emulator supports different effects.
 Therefore, there may be some options that *do not work* with your setup!

-Currently only works on Bash shells for Linux distros.
+Works on Bash shells for Linux distros, *tentatively* also works on ZSH shells and MacOS.
+Fish shell not supported.

 Expect frequent breaking changes.